openshift/enhancements/enhancements/cluster-logging/cluster-logging-v2-apis.md

 ### Open Questions [optional]

-1. How do we support the APIs side-by-side given OLM team advised us not to utilize webhooks
+1. We prefer to force administors to migrate to the next MAJOR version of loggin which introduces the new APIs that are not fully compatible.
+Given he only way to support a new version of the same named CRD is to introduce a conversion webhook and choose a stored version, what does it mean to 'migrate' a logging stack that consists only of **ClusterLogging** with Fluentd as the collector and Elasticsearch as storage?
+2. Do we need to support forwarding an OTEL data model to a non-OTELP receiver (i.e. splunk, Elasticsearch)?
+Would that mean the model is exactly the same or a subset?
+3. Is there a version of the OTEL model for which we need to claim support?
+4. Is it posible to specify validation restrictions on the v2 API that do not break the stored version of the v1 API?

 ### Test Plan

 * Exectue all existing tests for log collection, forwarding and storage with the exeception of tests specifically intended to test deprecated features (e.g. Elasticsearch).
-Functionally, other other tests are still applicable
+Functionally, other tests are still applicable
 * Execute a test to verify the flow defined for collecting, storing, and visualizing logs from an on-cluster, Red Hat operator managed Loki Stack
+* Execute a test to verify legacy deployments of logging are no longer managed by the **cluster-logging-operator** after upgrade.

 ### Graduation Criteria